-**Please note, ThomsonFly ceased operations in 2008 and now flies as Thomson Airways**
+**Please note, ThomsonFly rebranded in 2008 and now flies as Thomson Airways**

 Formerly the largest UK charter airline